Skip to main content

 pingRequest{}

-tools/listRequestTool definitions with inputSchema
+tools/listRequestTool definitions with per-command inputSchema

-tools/callRequestTool result with content and isError
+tools/callRequestTool result with content, optional structuredContent

 Unknown methods return error code -32601 (Method not found).